PROFESSIONAL STANDARDS DIVISION

 Financial Services Unit

-This area of the Financial Service Unit prepares and tracks the Sheriff's Office annual budget.
-The Sheriff's Office budget is a standalone function from other funding sources within county government as the Sheriff's Office was removed from the county general fund to a special levy in 2006.
+The Financial Services Unit prepares and tracks the Sheriff's Office annual budget.
+The Sheriff's Office budget is a stand-alone function from other funding sources within county government as the Sheriff's Office was moved from the county general fund to a special levy in 2006.
 This function works closely with other county departments to manage payroll, procurement and accounts receivable.

 School Resource Officer Unit